emqx/neuron-docs/en_US/configuration/north-apps/opcua-server/overview.md

 | **Trusted Certificate Authority**        | Upload trusted CA certificates(PEM).                                                                                          |
 | **Trusted Client Certificate**           | Upload client-generated certificates(PEM).                                                                                    |

+In actual use, the host needs to be filled in with the actual IP of the running host.
+If the default 127.0.0.1 is used, the client software may experience connection issues.

 ### Security and Certificates

 OPC UA strongly recommends enabling security policies and message encryption to prevent man-in-the-middle attacks and eavesdropping.
 Key points: